scoony/plexplayer-updater/README.md

 # plexplayer-updater
 An updater to keep Plex Media Player up to date

-This updater will user the snap file of Knapsu
+This updater will use the snap file of Knapsu